• Skip to primary navigation

 DoorDash delivers to hospitals in the same way as anywhere else.
 So long as they operate in your city, you can place your order using the DoorDash app and have it delivered to a hospital.
 DoorDash will send your delivery request to available Dashers, and if someone accepts it, they’ll pick up your order and deliver it to you.

 There are two main ways you can have a DoorDash order delivered to a hospital.
 The first is to meet the delivery driver at the front door.
-If you want to be a courteous customer, be ready at the front door when the Dasher arrives so that they don’t have to wait for you to pick up your order.
-Dashers only earn money when they’re working, so it’s important that they are able to complete the order quickly and efficiently.
+If you want to be a courteous customer, be ready at the front door when the Dasher arrives so they don’t have to wait for you to pick up your order.
+Dashers only earn money when they’re working, so it’s important they’re able to complete their orders quickly and efficiently.

 The second option – and the one I recommend – is to have your Dasher leave the order for you at the hospital lobby.
 Most hospitals have a drop-off area for food delivery orders – usually a shelf in the lobby area.
 In this scenario, the Dasher would leave your order on the shelf or drop-off area, then take a photo showing the location.
 This is the best way for both customers and Dashers.
 The Dasher gets to complete the order quickly and efficiently and the customer can pick up their order at their leisure.